What is accidental damage cover?

 Examples of accidental damage for buildings insurance

-Accidental damage claims for buildings are less common but are often larger and more complicated.
+Accidental damage claims for buildings are less common but are often bigger and more complicated.
 We have two cover levels of accidental damage for buildings insurance:

-1. Accidental breakage of glass and sanitary fixtures – including windows, sinks, fixed ceramic hobs, etc
+1. Accidental breakage of glass and sanitary fixtures: including window glass, sinks, fixed ceramic hobs, etc.

-2. Buildings – accidental damage to your home's structure, windows, fixtures and fittings in your kitchen and bathrooms
+2. Buildings: accidental damage to your home's structure, windows, fixtures and fittings.

 • hammering a stray nail through a water pipe